Ssyazwani/revisionforet0885/README.md

 ### Description :
-Collection of Java exercises for ET0885 OOP Modules - Total of 8 Practicals
+<br>Collection of Java exercises for revision for ET0885 OOP Module - Total of 8 Chapters<br>
 1. Basics
 <br></br>
 2. Loops